Arts, Media and Society (BA)

 A minor is a cohesive set of courses on a specific theme or subject.
 You can take a minor at the Faculty of Humanities or at another Faculty.
 The minor will help you gain in-depth knowledge on a certain subject, method or discipline.
 Examples of minors offered at Leiden’s Faculty of Humanities are:

-• Cultural Memory of War and Conflict
+- Cultural Memory of War and Conflict

-• Game Studies and Cultural Analysis
+- Game Studies and Cultural Analysis

-• Gender and Sexuality in Society and Culture
+- Gender and Sexuality in Society and Culture

-Internship, the first step towards a job
+Internship: the first step towards a job

 An internship is an ideal way to find out what really interests you and what kind of job would suit you.
 You can explore, for example, the sector in which you would like to be employed, or the kind of work you would like to do.
 Thinking about these issues during your studies will allow you to chart a more accurate course for the direction you want your career to take later on.
 An internship will give you work experience, additional skills and valuable network contacts.
-You could do an internship in, for instance, a museum, art gallery, education, a publishing agency, an NGO or in the public sector.
+You could do an internship in a museum, an art gallery, education, a publishing agency, an NGO or in the public sector.
 Our Career Services can help you find a suitable position.